RakeshKengale/RaKKeN/Index/Handling_User_Input.md

 __For example,__

-the usual defense against cross-site scripting attacks is to HTML-encode dangerous characters before these are embedded into pages of the application.
+The usual defense against cross-site scripting attacks is to HTML-encode dangerous characters before these are embedded into pages of the application.

-### Safe Data Handling
+## Safe Data Handling

 Many web application vulnerabilities arise because user-supplied data is processed in unsafe ways.
 Vulnerabilities often can be avoided not by validating the input itself but by ensuring that the processing that is performed on it is inherently safe.
 In some situations, safe programming methods are available that avoid common problems.